abelone91/Y2B_to_Spot/Readme.md

 - playlist-modify-public
 - playlist-modify-private

-under:

-Required scopes for this endpoint
+  under "Required scopes for this endpoint"

-### user ID
+### Find your user ID:

 1. find your *user_name here: https://www.spotify.com/no-nb/account/overview/
 *NOTE: if you signed up spotify via facebook, your user_name should be entirely numerical